 - Class Leader-communicates the weekly Bible story in an engaging, creative way and facilitates and leads activities with the children in a large group setting.
 Requirements: Journey Church Membership

-- Co/Sub Leader– helps primary leader facilitate activities and develops relationships with the children: prepared to step into the role of class leader at any time if the scheduled class leader cannot be there.
+- Co/Sub Leader– helps the primary leader facilitate activities and develops relationships with the children: prepared to step into the role of class leader at any time if the scheduled class leader cannot be there.
 Requirements: Journey Church Membership

-- Small Group Assistant-assists the small group leader with facilitating activities; helps with discipline/calming children; helps keep children engaged and participating.
+- Small-Group Assistant-assists the small group leader with facilitating activities; helps with discipline/calming children; helps keep children engaged and participating.

-- Tech Support-our large group time provides volunteer opportunities for people who enjoy providing audio, visual and computer graphic support.
+- Tech Support-our large group time provides volunteer opportunities for people who enjoy providing audio, visual, and computer graphic support.

-If you are interested in serving, please complete the volunteer registration form below and will we contact you for more information.
+If you are interested in serving, please complete the volunteer registration form below, and will we contact you for more information.